Catherine de' Medici's building projects: Tuileries

 Catherine de' Medici was closely involved in planning and supervising the building.
 De l'Orme records, for example, that she told him to take down some Ionic columns that struck her as too plain.
 She also insisted on large panels between the dormers to make room for inscriptions.
 Only a part of de l'Orme's scheme was ever built: the lower section of a central pavilion, containing an oval staircase, and a wing on either side.
 Though work on de l'Orme's design was abandoned in 1572, two years after his death, it is nonetheless held in high regard.
-According to Thomson, "The surviving portions of the palace scattered between the Tuileries gardens, the courtyards of the Ecole des Beaux-Arts [Paris] and the Château de la Punta in Corsica show that the columns, pilasters, dormers and tabernacles of the Tuileries were the outstanding masterpieces of non-figurative French Renaissance architectural sculpture".
+According to Thomson, "The surviving portions of the palace scattered between the Tuileries gardens, the courtyards of the École des Beaux-Arts [Paris] and the Château de la Punta in Corsica show that the columns, pilasters, dormers and tabernacles of the Tuileries were the outstanding masterpieces of non-figurative French Renaissance architectural sculpture".

 De l'Orme's original plans have not survived.
 Jacques Androuet du Cerceau, however, has left us a set of plans for the Tuileries.
 One engraving shows a grandiose palace, with three courts and two oval halls.
 This design is atypical of de l'Orme's style and so is likely to have been du Cerceau's own proposal or his son Baptiste's.
 It recalls the houses with tall pavilions and multiple courtyards that du Cerceau often drew in the 1560s and 1570s.
 Architectural historian David Thomson suggests that the oval halls within du Cerceau's courtyards were Catherine de' Medici's idea.
 She may have planned to use them for her famously lavish balls and entertainments.
 Du Cerceau's drawings reveal that, before he published them in 1576, Catherine decided to join the Louvre to the Tuileries by a gallery running west along the north bank of the Seine.
 Only the ground floor of the first section, the Petite Galerie, was completed in her lifetime.
 It was left to Henry IV, who ruled from 1589 to 1610, to add the second floor and the Grande Galerie that finally linked the two palaces.